THEATRE REVIEW: REFUGE (2016)

 We’re tested, too.
-Ayinom never appears onstage, so we must rely on the character testimonies of others.
+Ayinom never appears onstage, so we're left to rely on the character testimonies of others.
 It’s a smart and engaging convention, but most of the mystery is short-lived.
 Too much ambiguity is resolved, and Refuge’s tidy conclusion weakens its dramatic tension and undercuts some critical questions.

 Still, it’s an interesting play with some strong performances.
 Jason Weinberg shows impressive range as immigration lawyer Saul, and his scenes with old flame Pamela (Sinha) are some of the play’s best.
 Ryan Hollyman plays Pam’s husband with unnerving vulnerability, and Mary Francis Moore and Raïs Muoi’s on-air radio repartee offers some nice comic relief (though one of their best jokes goes on too long).